yujinakayama/transpec/README.md

 ### `-n/--negative-form`

-Specify a negative form of `to` that is used in the `expect` syntax.
+Specify a negative form of `to` which is used in the `expect` syntax.
 Either `not_to` or `to_not`.
 `not_to` is used by default.